hiraq/typhoon/README.md

 ### Description

-You can call _Typhoon_ as a skeleton builder and application manager for all application based on [Python Tornado Web Framework](http://www.tornadoweb.org).
+You can call _Typhoon_ as a skeleton builder and application manager for web application based on [Python Tornado Web Framework](http://www.tornadoweb.org).

 ### How To Use